atulxerma/rectron/README.md

 **Advanced Recon Automation Toolkit** for bug bounty hunters, red teamers, and ethical hackers.

-Rectron+ combines the most powerful open-source recon tools into one modular, CLI-based Bash script — giving you fast, flexible, and focused recon capabilities.
+Rectron combines the most powerful open-source recon tools into one modular, CLI-based Bash script — giving you fast, flexible, and focused recon capabilities.

 ---